-to the California Safe and Supportive Schools (S3) website.
+School Climate, LCAP, and the Safe and Supportive Schools Project

-This website is a resource for supporting the S3 programmatic intervention grantees in their efforts, as well as supporting non-grantee schools undertaking the important task of fostering positive school climate as part of school improvement plans.
-It provides access to a wide range of publications, tools, trainings, and other technical assistance to support data-driven school climate improvement, which begins with assessing needs and leads to the implementation and monitoring of best practices, programs, and strategies to meet those needs.
+This website is a resource for supporting California schools in the important task of fostering positive school climates as part of school improvement plans.
+It provides access to a wealth of information and a wide range of publications, tools, trainings, and other technical assistance to support data-driven school climate improvement.

 The first step to improving school climate is assessing needs.
-Surveying students, teachers, and school staff can provide valuable data about how each group of individuals perceives conditions for learning.
+Thus LCAP requirements call for measuring school climate through surveys of students, parents, and teachers on the sense of safety and school connectedness, as well as suspension and expulsion rates.
+Surveying students, teachers, and school staff can provide valuable data about how each group perceives conditions for learning and their strengths and needs.
 Such information can then be used to design prevention and intervention programs specific to the needs of the school community.

 The California School Climate, Health, and Learning Survey System (Cal-SCHLS) provides comprehensive, research-validated instruments for assessing school climate perceptions and experiences of students (California Healthy Kids Survey), staff, and parents.
 The system provides data not only about school safety and climate in general, but also student learning motivation and engagement, school connectedness, and social emotional competencies, as well as parent involvement.
 It is of the most valuable resources for developing, monitoring, and evaluating LCAP efforts.
 Click here to read more about how the variables measured by the Cal-SCHLS survey align with LCAP requirements and goals.
 Helpful Resources for Local Control and Accountability Plans, 2014-15